 - Optional: Create a strategy to build more high-quality backlinks to your blog over time.
 (To learn more, check out the module on backlinks in the SEO Blueprint course, link above in the courses list).

 - Optional: Check your popular posts and schedule SEO make-over time in your blogging calendar.
-(You can use the Yoast plugin for checking posts.)

 The more SEO you do, the easier it gets.
 You now have free SEO tools and resources to become a well-educated webmaster and benefit from search traffic years down the road.